dotnet/WatsonWebserver/README.md

 Notes from previous versions are shown below (summarized to minor build)

 v1.1.0
-- Added support for routes.
+- Added support for static routes.
 The default handler can be used for cases where a matching route isn't available, for instance, to build a custom 404 response.

 v1.0.0
 - Initial release.